-The Tours take you out into the Hollywood Hills, Studio City, Beverly Hills and around Rodeo Drive.
-It takes i a huge number of incredible homes of both living and dead Celebrities.
+The Tours take you out into Hollywood Hills, Studio City, Beverly Hills, and around Rodeo Drive.
+It takes in a huge number of incredible homes of both living and dead Celebrities.
 Some of the most famous people in Show Business have made their homes in Hollywood and many of the current generations still live here.
-We are really shocked at how much we enjoy these tours but there are just so much fun and the guide so knowledgable.
+We are really shocked at how much we enjoy these tours but there are just so much fun and the guide is so knowledgeable.
 It really is something not to miss!

 BONUS – Malibu

 Hanging out just outside of Los Angeles is the incredibly beautiful coastal City of Malibu.
-Home to the Rich, Famous and Beautiful.
-It’s a place most of us will never be able to afford to live, but we are perfectly welcome to come to visit!
+Home to the Rich, Famous, and Beautiful.
+It’s a place most of us will never be able to afford to live in, but we are perfectly welcome to come to visit!